Hyponychium is the skin-free edge of the nails. It is located at the distal end of the nail bed, just below the fingertips.

 Some people don’t like the appearance of their Hyponychium.
 It can be overgrown and become too thick, making it painful to trim their nails.

-In this article we will discuss the possible causes of overgrown Hyponychium of the skin under the fingernails and their treatment.
+This article will discuss the possible causes of overgrown Hyponychium of the skin under the fingernails and their treatment.

 Psoriasis: Psoriasis is a skin disease in which skin cells grow too fast.
 It can affect any part of the body, including the nails.
 Psoriasis can affect many parts of the nail.